 – Wounded Veterans.

-In just a few years, the ranch has grown to be one of the most extensive adventure bases in the Midwest and recognized on a national level.
+Since 2006, the Ranch has grown to be one of the most extensive adventure bases in the Midwest and has served over 100,000 youth and families.

 – Located on 1,200 acres in Steelville, right in the heart of the Mark Twain National Forest.